aetperf/aetperf.github.io/_posts/2020-07-30-Fetching-AROME-temperature-forecast-in-Lyon.md

 ---

-Since a "small" heat wave is coming, I would like to get some temperature forecast in my neighborhood for the next hours.
+Since a "small" heat wave is coming, I would like to get some temperature forecast in my neighborhood for the next hours, in my [JupyterLab](https://github.com/jupyterlab/jupyterlab) notebook.
 We are going to fetch the results from the Météo-France AROME 0.01 model.
 Here is the AROME item listed in the Météo-France web service documentation:

 > Results from the French high resolution atmospheric forecast model (called AROME) on a grid with a resolution of 0°01 or 0°025 for France.
 Data is updated every 3 hours and available up to 42 hours, with a temporal resolution of 1 hour.